SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 #### STRAUD

-> FIRST AND FOREMOST, AND I DO THINK WE ARE IN AGREEMENT HERE, WE MUST WELCOME THE BRONX BACK INTO OUR ALLIANCE.
+> FIRST AND FOREMOST, AND I DO THINK WE ARE IN AGREEMENT HERE, WE MUST BRING THE BRONX BACK INTO OUR ALLIANCE.
 >
 > I SHOULD HAVE BROUGHT THEM TO THE TABLE WHEN I SOUGHT YOU, BUT I WAS NOT READY.
 >